EGO-Tech/starbase-ships/rigger/README.md

 On the pilot center console there is a `Timer` panel which acts as a timer.
 It will run when the ship is active and show total time in years, weeks, days, hours, minutes and seconds.
 To reset the timer, use your universal tool (`U` key) and clear the value of the `Timer` field.

+#### Odometer

+On the pilot right console there is a `Odometer` panel which will keep track of the ship's estimated flight distance based on speed from ISAN (may not be that accurate).
+To reset the trip odometer, use your universal tool (`U` key) and clear the value of the `Odometer` field.

 ## Providing Feedback

 I can be found in-game as Egomaniac and on discord as vinteo#4211.
 Feel free to contact me and provide feedback or if you need help.
 Pull requests are also welcomed for scripts changes/fixes.